CM-IV/bulma-vitebook/README.md

 ![](https://ci.civdev.xyz/api/badges/CM-IV/bulma-vitebook/status.svg)

 **WARNING**: Only Vitejs <= v2.8.6 is working with Vitebook.
-If you update Vitejs to a later version, Vitebook will break!
+If you update Vitejs to a later version, Vitebook will no longer function properly!

 A Preact Component library built with Bulma CSS.